THE SIMPLEST WAY TO CONTAIN PROFIT: ELIMINATE IT

 A Royal Army on the March,16th-century tapestry (detail), Renaissance Museum |

-Dispersing wealth with panache is part of their prestige: King Arthur cares "not for gold or silver, but for honor alone," says a Roman envoy whom Arthur treats with a feast that a full page describes.
+Dispersing wealth with panache is part of prestige: King Arthur cares "not for gold or silver, but for honor alone," says a Roman envoy whom Arthur has treated with a feast that a full page describes.

 -- La Morte d'Arthur